GEO Group (GEO)

 When considering an investment in GEO Group, investors should account for its valuation and business qualities as well as what’s happened in the latest quarter.

-GEO Group’s P/E ratio based on the next 12 months is 14.7x.
-This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.
+GEO Group’s P/E ratio based on the next 12 months is 12.8x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're fairly confident there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.